Velda Newman

-Velda Newman is a contemporary American quilter from Northern California, specializing in close-up depictions of the natural world.
-Common subjects for her quilts are flowers, fruit, and fish.
+Velda Newman is a contemporary American quilter from Nevada City in Northern California, specializing in close-up depictions of the natural world.
+Common subjects for her quilts are based in nature focused on flowers, fruit, and fish.
+She does much of her work by hand including stitching and dying of the fabric.

-Newman has received numerous national and international quilting awards, including her quilt "Hydrangea" being listed as one of "The 20th Century's 100 Best Quilts".
+Newman has received numerous national and international quilting awards, including her quilt "Hydrangea" being listed as one of "The 20th Century's 100 Best Quilts."
+Newman is also the author of two books, A Workshop with Velda Newman: Adding Dimension to your Quilts and Velda Newman: A Painter's Approach to Quilt Design.